tomcam/ec2-linuxami-adduser/README.md

 so that he can create and run programs in Go.

 In concept you're going to give that person a username and password, but EC2 doesn't like passwords.
-Instead you'll:
+It uses specially generated files.
+Instead of creating a password you will:

 * Create a username and home directory
-* Generate a private key file (calld a PEM file) to use instead of  a password.
+* Use the EC2 dashboard tp generate a private key file (calld a PEM file) to use instead of  a password.
 * Generate from that
 private key file a separate public key file.
-* Add the public key file contents to a a file called in the new user's account in the EC2 instance `authorized_keys`, stored in a hidden directory namd `~/.ssh` you create with the new user account.
+* Add the public key file contents to a a file called in the new user's directory  `~/.ssh/authorized_keys`.
-* Send the private key to the new user.
+* Send the private key file to the new user, who should store it in the `~/.ssh` directory.

+The user will then log in using the copy of the .PEM you sent instead of a password.

 The `authorized_keys` file itself is tricky to create, because its permissions must be set to much